mculinovic/EAGLER/README.md

 ONT Scaffolder is a scaffolding tool for Oxford Nanopore reads.
 The scaffolder takes as input a draft genome created by any NGS assembler and a set of Nanopore reads.
 The long reads are used to extend the contigs present in the NGS draft.

-The tool should be compatible with most UNIX flavours and has been successfully test on the following operating systems:
+The tool should be compatible with most UNIX flavors and has been successfully test on the following operating systems:

 - Mac OS X 10.10.3
-- Ubuntu 14.04
+- Ubuntu 14.04 LTS

 ## Requirements
 - g++ (4.8.2. or higher)
-- make
+- [GNU Make][4]
 - [Burrows-Wheeler Aligner][1] (0.7.12 or higher)
 - [Doxygen][3] (optional)